douglasswmcst/ss2025_swe302/practicals/practical6.md

 # Practical 6: Infrastructure as Code with Terraform and LocalStack

+**YOU ARE TO CLONE PRACTICAL6-EXAMPLE REPOSITORY FROM GITHUB FOR THIS PRACTICAL.**

 **Learning Outcomes:**
 1. Use Terraform to define and provision infrastructure on LocalStack AWS
 2. Deploy a Next.js static website to AWS S3 using Infrastructure as Code